ros2/ros2_documentation/source/Tutorials/Parameters/Understanding-ROS2-Parameters.rst

 Nodes have parameters to define their default configuration values.
 You can ``get`` and ``set`` parameter values from the command line.
-You can also save parameter settings to a file to reload in a future session.
+You can also save the parameter settings to a file to reload them in a future session.

 Next steps
 ----------